obitran/JobCenter/README.md

 # JobCenter
+You can adjust the NPC creation location, Blu-ray discs, and add or remove professions in the config.
-This is a job center script I wrote based on the existing interface; you can add or remove jobs in the configuration if you wish.
+This is a profession center script written based on the redesign interface.